bitrefill/thor-api-doc/README.md

         "other": "Open your new lightning channel with redemption instructions provided" }

+**link**

-> Link provided links to our site containing instructions to redeem a channel
+Contains a link to our site containing instructions to redeem a channel

+**lnurl**

-> lnurl contains all data necessary for users to open a channel if lnurl supported, lnurl can also be shown as a QR code
+Contains all data necessary for users to open a channel if lightning wallet supports lnurl.

+Can be opened through a button via uri or can  be shown as a QR code.

+LNURL can also be decoded to obtain channel opening capacity, push amount, node info.

+**lnurl documentation**
 More info on lnurl: https://github.com/btcontract/lnurl-rfc/blob/master/spec.md#1-incoming-payment-channel-request